bomonike/bomonike.github.io/anthropic-claude.md

 1. Create a folder to hold the downloads.

-1. PROTIP: Get my custom shell scripts <tt>brewin.sh</tt>:
+1. PROTIP: Get my custom shell script to get <tt>brewin.sh</tt>:
    ```bash
    https://github.com/wilsonmar/mac-setup/blob/main/brewin.sh ???
    ```
    Install it.

-   REMEMBER: brewin.sh creates a folder on the root path at <tt>/brewin</tt> to store files if a filepath is not specified.
+   REMEMBER: brewin.sh creates a folder on the root path at <tt>/brewin</tt> to store files (bottles) if a filepath is not specified.

 1. For example, if you need to install PostgreSQL database for use locally, instead of the usual;
    ```bash